-2. That holding this tradition is the great means of standing fast in the faith of Christ, and the confession of his name.-For in the word of God delivered by Christ and his apostles, there is sure direction to walk by, and sure promises to build upon.
-For whatever they made known of Christ was not a fable, but a certain truth; for they had the testimony of sense, (2 Peter i.
-16, 17; 1 John i.
-1-4,) and so could plead both the authority of his command and the certainty of his promise, and that with uncontrollable evidence.
-And without this revelation there can be neither faith, nor obedience, nor sure expectation of happiness.
-For we cannot trust God for what he hath not promised, nor obey God in what he hath not commanded, nor in our difficulties and distresses expect happiness from him without his warrant and assurance.
-But by this doctrine delivered to us we have all that belongeth to faith, obedience, and happiness; and beyond that the creature can desire no more.

-- (1.)
-There can be no faith till we have a sure testimony of God's revelation.-For faith is a believing such things as God hath revealed, because he hath revealed them.
-It is not faith, but fancy, to believe such things as God hath never revealed; nor is it trust and a regular confidence, to think that he will certainly give us what he hath never promised: this were to lay us open to all manner of delusion.
-And therefore we are never upon sure and stable ground, but by sticking to such a tradition as may justly entitle itself to God. - (2.)
-Nor obedience.-For obedience is a doing what God hath commanded, because he hath commanded it.
-The fundamental reason of obedience is the sight of God's will.
-(1 Thess. iv.
-3; v.
-18; 1 Peter ii.
-15.)
-To do what God never commanded, or not to do it upon that account but for other reasons, is not obedience.
-And in difficult cases the soul can never be held to its duty, till we are persuaded that so is God's will concerning us.
-Now to know his will concerning us, we are often bidden to "search the scriptures;" but never bidden to consult with the church, to know what unwritten traditions she hath in her keeping to instruct us in our duty.

-(3.)
-No certain expectation of huppiness.-We are never safe till we know by what rule Christ will judge us; that is, reward or punish men at the last day.
-Now he will judge us according to the gospel.
-(Rom. ii.
-16; 2 Thess. i.
-8.)
-Obey the gospel, and you have a perfect rule to guide you to happiness; but if you "neglect this great salvation," (Heb. ii.
-3,) or be unfaithful in the profession of it, this word condemneth you, and God will ratify the sentence of it.
+2 ly.
+That holding this Tradition is the great means of standing fast in the Faith of Christ, and the Confession of his Name.
+For in the Word of God delivered by Christ and his Apostles, there is fure direction to walk by; and sure promises to build upon.
+For whatever they made known of Christ was not a fable, but a certain truth; for they had the testimony of Sense, 2 Pet.
+1. 16, 17.
+1 Fob.
+1. 1, 2, 3, 4. and so could plead both the authority of his command, and the certainty of his Promise, and that with uncontroulable evidence; and without this Revelation there can be neither Faith nor Obedience, nor sure expectation of Happiness.
+For we cannot trust God for what he hath not promised, nor obey God in what he hath not commanded; nor in our difficulties and distresses expect happiness from him without his warrant and affurance.
+But by this Doctrine delivered to us we have all that belongeth to Faith, Obedience and Happiness; and beyond that the Creature can desire no more.
+1. There can be no Faith till we have a sure Testimony of Gods Revelation; for Faith is a believing such things as God hath revealed because he hath revealed them.
+'Tis not Faith but fancy, to believe such things as God hath never revealed; nor is it Traft and a reqular Confidence to think, that he will certainly give us what he hath never promifed; this were to lay us open to all manner of delufion: And therefore we are never upon fure and stable ground, but by sticking to such a Tradition as may justly intitle it self to God.
+2. Nor Obedience; for Obedience is a doing what God bath commanded because be bath commanded it.
+The fundamental reason of Obedience is the fight of Gods will, I Thes.
+4. 3.
+1 Thes.
+5. 18.
+1 Pet.
+2.15.
+To do what God never commanded, or not to do it upon that account but for other reasons is not Obedience; and in difficult cases the Soul can never be held to its duty, till we are perswaded that so is Gods Will concerning us.
+Now to know his Will concerning us, we are often bidden to fearch the Scriptures; but never bidden to consult with the Church to know what unwritten Traditions she hath in her keeping to instruct us in our Duty.
+3. No certain expectation of Happiness.
+We are never safe till we know by what Rule Christ will judg us, that is, reward or punish men at the last day: Now he will judg us according to the Gospel; Rom.
+2. 16.
+1 Thef.
+1.8.
+Obey the Gospel, and you have a perfect Rule to guide you to Happiness; but if you neglect this great Salvation, or be unfaithful in the profession of it, this Word condemneth, you, and God will ratifie the sentence of it.